bhecquet/qualityBoard/README.md

 This atlasboard dashboard was made to show the status of a choosen infotel project, considering different keys.

+This dashboard is develop with atlasboard, a javascript framework.

 The dashboard is made of widgets each concerning a specific aspect or software.

 The first widget shows SonarQube's relevant metrics, and a graphic of the global evolution of the project regarding to the technical debts.
 A full part of this widget is dedicated to the test and a graphic enlights the evolution of the project's coverage.